-Institute of Microengineering and Nanoelectronics, Universiti Kebangsaan Malaysia, 43600 UKM, Bangi, Selangor, Malaysia Institute of Applied Physics, Vienna University of Technology, Wiedner Hauptstrasse 8-10/134, 1040 Wien, Austria
+- School of Management Science, Sukhothai Thammathirat Open University, 9/9 Moo 9 Tambon Bangpood, Amphur Pakkred, Nonthaburi Province 11120, Thailand - 2 Aramis Technologies, 2 Jalan Alam Sutera 1, Bukit Jalil, 57000 Kuala Lumpur, Malaysia - 3 Institute of Microengineering and Nanoelectronics, Universiti Kebangsaan Malaysia, 43600 UKM, Bangi, Selangor, Malaysia - 4 Institute of Applied Physics, Vienna University of Technology, Wiedner Hauptstrasse 8-10/134, 1040 Wien, Austria - Corresponding author: esichai@yahoo.com, msaseran@stou.ac.th

-\ Corresponding author: gebeshuber@iap.tuwien.ac.at

-Keywords marine ecosystems, innovation, science, engineering, design, niche tourism
+Keywords innovation, science, engineering, design, niche tourism

-3D Corporate Tourism is a solution-based approach to innovation in science, engineering and design [1][2].
+3D Corporate Tourism, a solution-based approach to innovation in science, engineering and design, is proposed [1][2].
 The three main pillars of this integrated concept are discover, develop and design.
-In 3D Corporate Tourism in the Marine Sciences, marine scientists, engineers and designers jointly work in a marine environment with high inspirational potential and construct initial prototypes and designs directly on site.
+In 3D Corporate Tourism, biologists, scientists, engineers and designers jointly work in an environment with high inspirational potential and construct initial prototypes and designs directly on site.
 This joint approach yields new links, networks and collaborations between communities of thinkers in different countries in order to stimulate and enhance creative and application-oriented problem solving for society.

 Nature's materials are complex, multi-functional, hierarchical and responsive, and in most cases far better than man made materials.
 Biomimicry and biomimetics deal with knowledge transfer from nature to technology and design.
 Increasingly, collaborations across fields prove successful [3][4] and are highly useful for innovation [5].
 3D Tourism aims at mapping new frontiers in emerging and developing engineering and design areas.
-It provides a novel way to foster and promote innovative thinking in the sciences, and considers the need for synergy and collaboration between biology, engineering and materials science rather than segmentation and isolation: Supported by specially trained marine scientists, engineers as well as designers apply the Biomimicry Innovation Method (© Biomimicry Guild, Helena, MT, USA 2008) in a marine environment and discover. develop and design complex materials and designs inspired by nature.
+It provides a novel way to foster and promote innovative thinking in the sciences, and considers the need for synergy and collaboration between biology, engineering and materials science rather than segmentation and isolation: Supported by specially trained biologists, scientists, engineers as well as designers apply the Biomimicry Innovation Method (© Biomimicry Guild, Helena, MT, USA 2008) in an environment with high inspirational potential and discover, develop and design complex nanomaterials inspired by nature.
 Directly at the site of this research, first prototypes and designs are constructed, and first detailed investigations take place.
-The 3D concept has been inspired by the 'Biomimicry and Design Workshops' (offered for one week per year, location: rainforest in Peru or in Costa Rica) by the US based Biomimicry Guild.
+The 3D concept (for logo, see Figure) has been inspired by the 'Biomimicry and Design Workshops' (offered for one week per year, location: rainforest in Peru or in Costa Rica) by the US based Biomimicry Guild.
 Companies such as Boeing, Colgate-Palmolive, General Electric, Levi's, NASA, Nike and Procter and Gamble have already used their services.

-With 3D Corporate Tourism implemented in the Marine Sciences, the successful concept of the 'Biomimicry and Design Workshops' is developed further into a complete niche tourism concept.
+With 3D Corporate Tourism, the successful concept of the 'Biomimicry and Design Workshops' is developed further into a complete niche tourism concept.
 The outcome of such a joint effort are - besides the research results, developments and designs - new links, networks and collaborations between communities of thinkers in different countries in order to stimulate and enhance creative and application-oriented problem solving for society.